 𝗦𝗮𝗹𝗲𝘀 𝗠𝗲𝘁𝗿𝗶𝗰𝘀: 𝗕𝗲𝘆𝗼𝗻𝗱 𝗠𝘆𝘁𝗵𝘀

-While myths are powerful, they can teach the wrong lessons.
+Ancient people used myths to teach powerful lessons.
+While myths are effective, they can teach the wrong lessons.

 Myth: You have to track the same metrics as your competition.

-Better: Measure activity, results, AND outcomes.
-If you close a ton of new clients but they churn quickly, then you must re-evaluate.
+Better: Measure your activity, results, AND outcomes.
+Here’s an easy example - If you close a ton of new clients but those clients churn quickly, you must reevaluate.
+You want positive outcomes and not just greater throughput or output.

 Myth: The purpose of data is reporting.